 Don't be seduced by the truck manufacturers' published tow ratings, or the so-called dry weight published by trailer manufacturers.
 NEVER blindly believe the popular trailer manufacturers' claim of "half-ton towable".
 Here's why:

-I won't call into question the tow ratings claimed by the manufacturers, but most trucks (I haven't seen an exception yet) will run out of available payload long before they approach the limits of their tow capacity.
+I won't call into question the tow ratings claimed by the manufacturers, but almost all trucks will run out of available payload long before they approach the limits of their tow capacity.

 In my opinion this is a useless number.
 First of all, it is almost certainly not accurate for your trailer when it leaves the dealer's lot because it may not account for such "options" as propane, propane tanks, battery, battery box, air conditioner and awnining.
 Secondly, you're going to load your trailer with hundreds of pounds of stuff to go camping (like food, clothing, toiletries, bedding, drinks, chairs, stove, BBQ, etc) so even if the dry weight were accurate it wouldn't be much use.

 So what to do?
 As it happens, you can do almost of your calculations with two specs: Truck payload and trailer GVWR (Gross Vehicle Weight Rating).

 Payload can be found on the driver door jamb.
 Here's mine.
 The smale print above the red rectangle on the bottom sticker reads, "The combined weight of occupants and cargo should never exceed 710 kg or 1566 lbs".
 So payload is used up by all of the people in the truck, all the stuff they bring in the cab, all the aftermarked accessories that have been added, and the tongue weight of the trailer.
 A full tank of fuel is assumed and need not be deducted.